Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 	**with_strain:** Stores all interaction information which is searched with assigning a specific strain.

 **figures:** Stores the protein-protein networks of the query proteins.
-Thickness represents how many literatures can be found for the interactions.
+Thickness represents how many literature can be found for the interactions.
 Solid line means that strong supported literature can be found.
-Dash-dot line means that the supported literatures are very weak.
-Dot line means that no supported literatures can be found.
+Dash-dot line means that the supported literature are very weak.
+Dot line means that no supported literature can be found.
-Color is the best score of the supported literatures of the interactions.
+Color is the best score of the supported literature of the interactions.

 .. _subcellular_localization: